Financial Aid

 Students with Disabilities

-Students with disabilities may obtain grants-in-aid covering fees, books, and supplies through the Vocational Rehabilitation Service.
-Further information can be found in the telephone book under the State of North Carolina Division of Vocational Rehabilitation.
+Students with disabilities may be eligible for financial assistance covering fees, books, and supplies through the North Carolina Division of Vocational Rehabilitation Services.
+Contact your local office for details.

 Veterans